Summary: Learn how to use liquid fertilizer concentrates to its many advantages in transplanting, starting, booster and

-All those recommended as foliage sprays, however, can safely he used around the roots.
+All those recommended as foliar feeding, however, can safely he used around the roots.

 The manufacturer will state clearly on the label whether their product can be used in foliage sprays.

 Most of the concentrates safe to use as foliage sprays can be combined with the newer pesticides enabling the gardener to feed and control pests in one operation.